rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.markdown

 interface to Git.
 This represents a [real world scenario](https://gut-cli.dev/) yet can be made small enough for an example.

-For the purposes of this example, we will implement two commands:
+The application implements two commands:

 ```
 myscm save  -> git commit